Ontaelio/STM32F103-Ublink-framework/Docs/stm32f103_timers_func.md

 * void **pwmSetup(uint8_t center, uint8_t dir)**

-Sets up PWM mode. `center` corresponds to the CMS bits in CR1; `dir` is the DIR bit. `center == 1` selects center-aligned mode, while `dir` selects the counter direction if `center` is zero.
+Sets up PWM aligment. `center` corresponds to the CMS bits in CR1; `dir` is the DIR bit. `center == 1` selects center-aligned mode, while `dir` selects the counter direction if `center` is zero (1 == downcounter).
 Sets the ARPE bit in CR1.
-This functions doesn't write into the actual register and is similar to the `setMode` function.
+This functions doesn't write into the actual register and is similar to the `setMode` function (i.e. `timerX.enable` or `timerX.config` must be used to set up the control registers).

 * void **pwmChannel(uint8_t ch_num, uint8_t mode, uint8_t plrty [, uint8_t pushpull = 0])**